RedisAI/VectorSimilarity/README.md

 ### Flat (Brute Force)

 Brute force comparison of the query vector `q` with the stored vectors.
-Vectors are stored in vector blocks, which are contiguous memory blocks, with configurable size.
+Vectors are stored in vector blocks, which are contiguous memory blocks with a configurable size.

 ### HNSW